Henryhaulka/My-member-only/README.md

 ## My-member-only
 In this project, we built an exclusive clubhouse where our members can write anonymous posts.
 Inside the clubhouse, members can see the mail of the author of a post is but, outside, they can only see the story and wonder who wrote it.
-This is part of the "Memebrs Only!"
+This is part of the "Members Only!"
 Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at [Project:Forms](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/authentication)
+Find it at [Project: Forms](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/authentication)

 ## Built with
 - Ruby on Rails